-Hours will be held in the Lego Lab (CIT 249) on the 2nd floor.
-You will have card access by early next week after enrollment has been finalized.
+Hours will be held in the Lego Lab (CIT 472).

 LEGOs will be available for use at anytime.
-Students may use the two nodes in the Lego Lab, harkonnen and lego, as long as no TA is holding hours and wants a node.
-If during hours, the Lego Lab gets too crowded, hours will be held in fishbowl (CIT 244).
+Students may use the nodes in the Lego Lab as long as no TA is holding hours and wants a node.
+If during hours, the Lego Lab gets too crowded, hours will be held in the Mac Lab on the second floor of the CIT.

-The schedule is available off the course web page.
+The schedule is available the course web page.
 Please let us know if the current times don't work or if more hours on certain days would be better.
 We don't want to be holding hours when no one can take advantage of them, so feedback (sent to cs148tas@cs.brown.edu) would be appreciated.

-Lego Lab
+Lego Lab (CIT 472)